amaelkady/Panel_Zone_Model_OpenSees/README.md

 [1] Elkady, A. and D. G. Lignos (2014).
 "Modeling of the Composite Action in Fully Restrained Beam-to-Column Connections: Implications in the Seismic Design and Collapse Capacity of Steel Special Moment Frames."
 Earthquake Eng. & Structural Dynamics 43(13).
 DOI: 10.1002/eqe.2430.

-[2] Skiadopoulos, A., Elkady, A. and D. G. Lignos (2020).
+[2] Skiadopoulos, A., Elkady, A. and D. G. Lignos (2021).
 "Proposed Panel Zone Model for Seismic Design of Steel Moment-Resisting Frames."
-ASCE Journal of Structural Engineering.
+ASCE Journal of Structural Engineering 147(4).
 DOI: 10.1061/(ASCE)ST.1943-541X.0002935.